cocos/cocos-docs/en/editor/publish/android/build-options-android.md

 The Game Package Name usually follows the reverse order of the product's website URL, such as `com.mycompany.myproduct`.

-> **Note:** The package name can only contain numbers, letters, and underscores.
+> **Note**: The package name can only contain numbers, letters, and underscores.
 Additionally, the last part of the package name must start with a letter and cannot start with an underscore or a number.

 ## Target API Level